a-bafh/Who-am-i/README.md

 All About Me

   Nationality: Canadian

   Ethnicity: European

   Map

   *image of Canadian flag*

   I can speak both English  and French

   I was born in saint albert Canada

   My full name is William Marcus Clayton

   some of my nick names are Will, Clay and Claxton

   I follow most Christian holidays such as Christmas, Easter, Etc. despite this I'm firmly atheist

   my hobbies include biking, bowling, reading and of course video games

   the only sport I play is bowling and occasionally badminton

   I bite my nails when I'm nervous and am flustered rather quickly when put on the spot

+  my routine is usually wake up, shower, get dressed, eat, pack lunch, go to school on the weekend my routine is much lazier I wake up, eat lunch, do my chores then just relax all weekend

+  I'm not religious